Britain Click here

 Forest Service Scenery Management System

-The US Forest Service manages 155 national forests totaling 485,000 (780,000 sq km) in area or 8% of the United States.
+The US Forest Service manages 155 national forests totaling 485,000 square miles (780,000 sq km) in area or 8% of the United States, nearly four times the area of National Parks.
 National Forests can comprise as much as 40% of an individual state.

 In response to public concern over clearcutting in the national forests, the Forest Service (1974) developed the Visual Management System based on work by R. Burton Litton Jr. of the University of California-Berkeley and Warren Bacon of the Pacific Northwest Region of the Forest Service.
 The approach emphasized: